mananjhaveri/midas_iiitd_task_nlp/README.md

 ### Wordclouds and custom stop words

 Wordclouds can help us find the important topics.
-We can use them to find the popular words in each in each category.
+We can use them to find the popular words in each category.

-In this case, the word clouds had some eerie insights.
+In this case, the word clouds had some strange insights.
 Let's look at a few first.

 <br>